SAAIVIGNESH-S/CKA-2024/Resources/Day02/readme.md

 EXPOSE 3000
 ```

 - Build the docker image using the application code and Dockerfile
+creates the images in layers
 ```
 docker build -t day02-todo .
 ```